isteinbrecher/LaTeX2AI/README.md

 LaTeX2AI assumes that all Illustrator files in the same folder share the same LaTeX header: `LaTeX2AI_header.tex`.

+You can edit this file to add packages or macros.
+Other LaTeX documents can be included in the header using `\input{}`, this is useful for shared macros between publications and LaTeX2AI labels.

 If this file doesn't exist, it is created when needed.
-You can edit this file to add packages or macros.

 ## Label Storage Strategy